The Leap (How I Met Your Mother): Plot

-Meanwhile, Barney has decided to confess his feelings for Robin, but before he can say anything, she says that she loves him.
+Barney decides to confess his feelings for Robin, but before he can say anything, she says that she loves him.
 He quickly reacts by saying they should just be friends, and picks up a random girl at the party.
-Lily then tells him that Robin overheard his suit analogy with Ted, and was worried about what to do.
-After discussing it with Lily and Marshall (who reveal they had known for months), Robin decides to "Mosby" Barney, telling him she loves him right away, just like Ted did.
-Barney discovers the truth, gets disappointed, and confronts Robin at the hospital.
+Lily then tells him that Robin overheard him using a suit analogy to ask for Ted's blessing to pursue her, and was worried about what to do.
+She discussed it with Lily and Marshall (who reveal they had known for months), who advised her to "Mosby" Barney, telling him she loves him right away, just like Ted did.
+A disappointed Barney confronts Robin at the hospital.
 She admits to "Mosbying" him, but then tries to do it again, until the two confess their complicated feelings for each other and kiss.
 After this, they decide to discuss it later.

-Finally, back in the apartment, Ted laments his situation, and Lily tells him to stop chasing something that is not working, and let the universe take over for a bit.
-When Lily tells Ted that maybe he should just take "the leap" and do what the world seems to want him to do, Marshall takes the advice literally, and leaps from the roof to the other building, followed by the rest of the gang.
-Ted is the last to jump, and cheered on by his friends, makes the leap to the other building alongside them, and later accepts the professor job at the University.
+Lily tells Ted that maybe he should just "take the leap" and do what the world seems to want him to do, Marshall takes the advice literally, and leaps from the roof to the other building, followed by the rest of the gang.
+Cheered on by his friends, Ted makes the leap to the other building alongside them and later accepts the professor job at the University.
+Future Ted reveals to his kids that the Mother was a student at the first class he taught there.

-The episode ends with Ted, now Professor Mosby, in front of a class of students.
-Future Ted tells his children that despite being the year where he was left at the altar, knocked out by a crazed bartender, fired and attacked by a goat, it was the best year of his life.
-It was all worth it, because not only did it lead him into the best job he ever had but it also began him on the journey that would lead him to his future wife... as Future Ted reveals that she was one of the students in the class.